-Vauxhall is - for now - the UK division of global car giant General Motors (or more precisely a subsidiary of GM's Europe-wide operation Opel) and the long-established local #2 behind arch-rival Ford.
+Vauxhall was until recently the UK division of global car giant General Motors (or more precisely a subsidiary of GM's Europe-wide operation Opel) and the long-established local #2 behind arch-rival Ford.
 Despite repeated attempts to move further upmarket with more stylish models, Vauxhall remains stuck with an image as the archetypal company car (and indeed fleet sales account for a large proportion of volumes).
 Its local manufacturing operations have steadily dwindled, with the majority of vehicles now imported from mainland Europe, although Vauxhall still produces a large number of Astra models in the UK.
 However, the biggest recent threat to Vauxhall's long-term future was the financial crisis which engulfed parent GM during 2008.
 A sell-off of Opel and Vauxhall was narrowly avoided, but GM Europe is still wrestling with losses.
 In fact, the UK division is actually now one of its best-performing subsidiaries.
 General Motors UK reported revenues of £3.8bn in 2014, and scraped a small profit.
 The UK is also now GM's largest market in Europe by volumes.
 However, another shift in strategy took a huge toll on performance in 2017, after GM struck a deal to sell both Opel and Vauxhall to PSA of France for E2.2bn.
 A cutback in fleet sales caused registrations to plunge by more than a fifth to 195,000 passenger cars in 2015, equivalent to 10.2% share, and almost 42,000 light trucks (behind Ford and Volkswagen).
 The Corsa was the #2 selling model; the Astra ranked #7 and Mokka #10.
 Vauxhall is a key sponsor of UK football, supporting all four home nation associations.
 Vauxhall also owns its own extensive dealership system under the Network Q banner.
 Vauxhall Ironworks launched its first motor car in 1903; it is now the UK's oldest surviving automobile brand.
 The business was acquired by General Motors in 1925 and owned by the US group for the next 92 years.
 Stephen Norman replaced Rory Harvey as managing director in 2018.
 Adbrands no longer profiles this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.

 Which agencies handle advertising for Vauxhall?
 Find out more from the Adbrands Account Assignments database